Emily Shinner: String quartet

 She taught violin in the Ladies' Department of King's College London.
-With colleagues from King's College, she founded a string quartet in 1886.
+With colleagues from King's College, she founded the Shinner String Quartet in 1886.
 The Musical World reported in 1887 (page 277): "A novelty unique of its kind in London, and probably elsewhere, has added a new phase to our musical life in the form of a string quartet composed entirely of ladies."
 A critic wrote in 1889: "The 'Shinner Quartet' are ambitious; their repertoire appears to include the most modern as well as the standard works of the great masters" (The Musical Standard 1889 I, page 335).
-The quartet performed in London and elsewhere in England.
+The quartet performed in London and elsewhere in England, sometimes with pianist Agnes Zimmermann.
 In June 1897 Shinner handed over the leadership of the quartet to Gabriele Wietrowetz.

 Family

 Shinner married in 1888 Captain Augustus Frederick Liddell.
 They had three sons: Cecil Frederick Joseph Liddell (1890–1952), David Edward Liddell (1891–1961) and Guy Maynard Liddell (1892–1958).